cyber-valley/cvland/pages/bootcamp.md

 	- [[cyberman]]: 5 november
 - ## price of one tent
 	- only 5 tents will become available at launch
-	- base price of the tent during program is $1k
+	- base price of the tent during program is $1k without habitats
-	- in addition
+	- in addition for each habitat
-		- for each female: $1k
+		- female: $1k
-		- for each male: $4k
+		- male: $4k
-	- max 3 people in the tent
+	- max 3 habitats in the tent
-	- no discount for kids
+	- no discount for kids and animals: they count as equal habitats
-	- for your comfort you must arrange you company in the tent
+	- you arrange your company in the tent yourself
+	- examples:
+		- 1 female: $2k
+		- 1 male: $5k
+		- 3 females: $4k
+		- 3 males: $13k
 - ## rules
 	- first 10 days - no connection to global internet
 	- any electric device and offline software are allowed
-	- 2 hours of lectures on default days
+	- 2 hour of lectures on default days
 	- 3 hours of workouts on default days
 	- traveling and evening events are optional
 - ## what you get?